Deepakpd811/Bridgelabz_deepak_2110990413/readme.md

 1-30 question for javascript basic

 **Topics Covered on 2024-1-27:**
-30-53
+30-53 basic question of javascript implementation of stack easy question on stack

-implementation of stack
+**Topics Covered on 2024-1-6:** implementation of queue implementation of Bst bst traversal dfs,bfs

-**Topics Covered on 2024-1-6:**
+**Topics Covered on 2024-1-7:**
-Objects, Classes, Object references and copying, Garbage collection, Object methods, "this", Constructor, operator "new", Optional chaining '?.', Object to primitive conversion, Property flags and descriptors, Property getters and setters promise basic
+Objects, Classes, Object references and copying, Garbage collection, Object methods, "this", Constructor, operator callback_hell , promisefication, promise async await